Windows 10 Enterprise LTSC (2019), LTSB (2016)

 Windows 10 Enterprise LTSB (Long-Term Servicing Branch) 2016: is similar to Windows 10 Enterprise but will not receive any feature updates, gives companies more control over the update process and is the most stripped down edition of Windows 10 available.
 Windows 10 Enterprise builds on a strong foundation of Windows 10 Pro, adding premium features designed to address the needs of larger organizations, including your enterprise or higher education institution.
 Windows 10 Enterprise edition is designed to meet the needs of larger, more complex businesses.
 Windows 10 Enterprise LTSB builds on a strong foundation, adding premium security and management features, designed to address the needs of larger organizations, including your enterprise or higher education institution.

-Buy Windows 10 Enterprise LTSC & LTSB - 5PC Volume License
+Buy Windows 10 Enterprise LTSC/LTSB - Volume License for 5-Devices

 Long Term Service Branch/Channel